 FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION LINE VOLTAGE OUT OF PHASE 1.
 Line and Neutral switched in AC Power Box.
-1. Check hot and neutral in AC Power Box to ensure they are not reversed 2.
-Incorrect power supply transformer wiring.
-2. Check transformer wiring, in AC Power Box, against the power box transformer wiring diagram to ensure it is wired correctly LOW GAS PRESSURE 1.
+Check hot and neutral in AC Power Box to ensure they are not reversed.
+2. Incorrect power supply transformer wiring.
+2. Check transformer wiring, in AC Power Box, against the power box transformer wiring diagram to ensure it is wired correctly.
+LOW GAS PRESSURE 1.
 Incorrect supply gas pressure.
 Measure gas pressure upstream of the SSOV Actuator(s) with the unit firing.
-For FM gas trains, ensure it is between 4.0" W.C. and 14" W.C For DBB gas trains, ensure it is between 4.0" W.C. and 14" W.C. (see para.
-2.7.1).
-2. Defective Low Pressure Gas Switch 2.
+For both FM and DBB gas trains, ensure it is between 4.0" W.C. and 14" W.C. (see section 2.10.1).
+2. Defective Low Pressure Gas Switch.
 Measure gas pressure at the low gas pressure switch.
 If it is greater than 2.6" W.C., measure continuity across the switch and replace if necessary.
 LOW WATER 1.
-Insufficient water level in system 1.
-Check system for sufficient water level.
+Insufficient water level in system.
+1. Check system for sufficient water level.
 LEVEL 2.
 Defective water level circuitry.
 Test water level circuitry using the Control Box front panel LOW WATER TEST and RESET buttons.
 Replace water level circuitry if it does not respond.
 3. Defective water level probe.
 3. Check continuity of probe end to the shell, change probe if there is no continuity.
 MODBUS COMM FAULT Unit not seeing information from Modbus network Check network connections.
 If fault persists, contact qualified Service Personnel.
 PRG SWTCH CLOSED DURING IGNITION A/F Valve rotated open to purge and did not rotate to ignition position.
-1. Start the unit.
+Start the unit.
 The Air/Fuel Valve should rotate to the purge (open) position, then back to ignition position (towards closed) during the ignition cycle.
 If the valve does not rotate back to the ignition position, check the Air/Fuel Valve calibration.
 If calibration is okay, the problem may be in the Air/Fuel Valve or the Control Box.
 Refer fault to qualified service personnel.
 2. Defective or shorted switch.
-2. If the Air/Fuel Valve does rotate to the ignition position, check the purge switch for continuity between the N.O. and COM terminals.
-If the switch shows continuity when not in contact with the cam, check to ensure that the switch is wired correctly (correct wire numbers on the normally open terminals)
+If the Air/Fuel Valve does rotate to the ignition position, check the purge switch for continuity between the N.O. and COM terminals.
+If the switch shows continuity when not in contact with the cam, check to ensure that the switch is wired correctly (correct wire numbers on the normally open terminals).